First woman in space brought down to earth by anger over bid to prolong Putin rule

 She has also been widely mocked by critics on social media.

-"Tereshkova - the first woman who bravely travelled into cosmic cold and darkness, and then brought the entire country there," read one message on Twitter reposted by Kremlin critic Alexei Navalny.
+"Tereshkova - the first woman who bravely traveled into cosmic cold and darkness, and then brought the entire country there," read one message on Twitter reposted by Kremlin critic Alexei Navalny.

 Opposition politician Dmitry Gudkov wrote: "This whole obscene fuss over the constitution was conceived for the sake of one moment ... two new terms for Putin.
 Tereshkova, who still remembers (Soviet dictator Josef) Stalin well, did not disappoint."